 The service participates in the national customer satisfaction survey for building standards carried out by the Scottish Government on an annual basis.
-We are fully committed to the survey and would encourage all of our customers to participate in future surveys when contacted to do so.
-Customer feedback is also sought through local engagement activities such as building warrant exit surveys and annual stakeholder events.
-Local and national feedback is collated, analysed and the findings used to identify improvements that can be made to the customer experience and which are incorporated in the services continuous improvement plan.
+We are fully committed to the survey and would encourage all our customers to participate in future surveys when contacted to do so.
+Customer feedback is also sought through local engagement activities such as building warrant exit surveys and stakeholder events (subject to COVID-19 restrictions).
+Local and national feedback is collated, analysed and the findings used to identify improvements that can be made to the customer experience and which are incorporated in the service's continuous improvement plan.